jzombie/py-enum-with-dict/README.md

 - **to_dict**: Convert an enum class to a dictionary representation, mapping member names to their values.
 - **get_initial**: Retrieve the first value defined in the enum, useful for cases where a default or initial value is needed.
 - **get**: Mimics the dictionary `get` method, allowing retrieval of enum values with an optional default fallback.
+Additionally, it supports an optional custom mapping dictionary for dynamically mapped value retrieval.
 - **validate_mapping_keys**: Ensure that a provided mapping includes all enum values, raising an error for any missing mappings.
 - **map**: Map enum members to values based on the provided dictionary.
 - **keys**: Retrieve the keys of the enum class as a list or as a KeysView.